Support Bill to Ban Animal Circuses in the US

 Sign the Petition

-Join Species Unite in urging Congress to finally pass the Traveling Exotic Animal and Public Safety Protection Act.
+Join Species Unite in urging Congress to reintroduce and finally pass the Traveling Exotic Animal and Public Safety Protection Act.

-The greatest hope for ending this animal abuse is the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), but unfortunately this bipartisan bill, which would “prohibit the use of exotic or wild animals in performances of a traveling animal act, such as a circus, carnival, or parade,” has failed to make it to a final vote in congress numerous times despite all the reasons this bill is in the public’s best interest.
+The greatest hope for ending this abuse is the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA).
+This bipartisan bill would prohibit the use of exotic or wild animals in performances of a traveling animal act, such as a circus, carnival, or parade.
+Despite the overwhelming evidence that this bill is in the public’s best interest, it has failed to reach a final vote in Congress multiple times.

 Take Action Now